Vyral/sam-levy/_posts/2022-02-25-3-steps-to-winning-as-a-buyer.md

 After you’re approved, it’s time to get competitive with your offer.
 Listen to your agent’s recommendations if you want to get the house.&nbsp;

 Finally, don’t get discouraged.
-You’ll likely lose out on a few houses because the market is so competitive, but trust in your agent to make it happen and you’ll reach your goals.&nbsp;
+You’ll likely lose out on a few houses because the market is so competitive, but trust in your agent to make it happen, and you’ll reach your goals.&nbsp;

 If you have any questions about the market or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.